isomerpages/nrf-gyss/index.md

   - infopic:
       title: GYSS 2024
       subtitle: Highlights
-      description: From videos, photos and more, catch-up with all the action from the GYSS 2024!
+      description: From videos to photos and more, catch-up with all the action from the GYSS 2024!
       alt: GYSS 2024 excitement!
       button: view here
       image: /images/20240109_GYSS_DAY_02_PG01_028.jpg